top of page

 Current Status of the Deferred Action for Childhood Arrivals (DACA) Program

-On January 17, 2025, the Fifth Circuit Court of Appeals ruled that significant portions of the DACA rule were unlawful.
+On January 17, 2025, the Fifth Circuit Court of Appeals determined that significant parts of the DACA rule are illegal.

 Nevertheless:

-• Current DACA recipients can renew their status and work permits.
+• Current beneficiaries of Deferred Action for Childhood Arrivals (DACA) can renew their status and work permit.

-• Initial applications are not yet being approved by USCIS, although they may be submitted.
+• Initial applications are not yet being approved by USCIS, although they can be submitted.

-• In Texas, DACA provides only protection against deportation, but not work authorization.
+• In Texas, DACA provides only protection from deportation, but not work authorization.

-• In the rest of the states, including Minnesota, DACA remains in effect with a work permit while the disputes are resolved.
+• In the rest of the states, including Minnesota, DACA remains in effect with work permits while the litigation is resolved.

 Court decisions can change at any time.
-Therefore, it's essential to have an immigration attorney who will monitor your case and keep you informed of any updates.
+That's why it's crucial to have an immigration attorney who monitors your case and keeps you informed of any updates.

 Deferred Action for Childhood Arrivals (DACA)